Heart Conditions in Pregnancy

 You may need to see your healthcare provider more often.
-This is so he or she can watch you and your baby.
+This is so they can watch you and your baby.
 You may also need medicine to help your heart work better.

 Your healthcare team will decide the safest way for you to have your baby.
-You may give birth vaginally or you may need to have a cesarean section.
-During labor, you may need to have your heart monitored continuously.
+You may give birth vaginally.
+Or you may need to have a cesarean section.
+During labor, you may need to have your heart checked continuously.

-What are the complications of pregnancy and pre-existing heart disease?
+What are possible complications of pregnancy and pre-existing heart disease?